N5NMR/I2C_Display_16x2/README.md

 # I2C_Display_16x2
-Simple 20x4 LCD Display on the WEMOS D1 Mini for testing
+Simple 20x4 or 16x2 LCD Display on the WEMOS D1 Mini for testing